Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Appendices

-We can use gradient-based optimization (first order methods) methods, such as plain gradient, steepest descent, conjugate gradient, Rprop, stochastic gradient, and so on.
+We can use the gradient-based optimization (first order methods) methods, such as plain gradient, steepest descent, conjugate gradient, Rprop, and stochastic gradient.
 When used to minimize the loos function, a standard (or ``batch'') gradient descent method would perform the following iterations:

 where $\eta$ is a step size ( learning rate).
-From ref. \cite{Bishop2006}, we have
+From~\cite{Bishop2006}, we have

 This is an ordinary differential equation for network parameter $\theta$.